theshteves/stevenkneiser.com/blog/links.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/T1AY9H89tTY?start=204" title="YouTube video player" frameborder="0" loading="lazy" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 It's a crucial conversation<br />because it just doesn't divide cleanly into the "No, we're the worst."
-"No, we're the best." culture wars & narratives inside the U.S.
+"No, we're the best." culture wars & narratives inside the U.S. right now

 The other 95.75% of the world
 <br />have their own narratives
-<br />(not to mention our descendants)
+<br />(not to mention future generations)

 <br /><br />